Iceman (Marvel Comics): Fantastic Four Returns

 Iceman is among the heroes summoned by Mister Fantastic - a group consisting of former substitute members of the Fantastic Four - to help the Future Foundation against the cosmic entity known as the Griever.
-However, the Human Torch objects to Iceman's presence during the battle, emphatically asserting that Iceman was never a member of the FF.
+However, the Human Torch objects to Iceman's presence during the battle, emphatically asserting that Iceman was never a member of the Fantastic Four.
 Iceman states that he was made a member during an adventure involving Namor.
-The Torch simply counters with "That didn't COUNT!"

-As recounted in Fantastic Four vol. 6 #24, Iceman's induction into the FF did not feature Namor, but occurred during the early days of the FF and the original X-Men.
-One morning years ago, the youthful Torch 'quit' the FF in an immature fit of pique.
-That same day, the sensitive teen-aged Iceman left the X-Men after being laughed at by his peers for his poor showing in a Danger Room exercise.
-Iceman encountered the remaining FF members and assisted them with a day-long series of crises, being casually admitted to the team as a result.
-When the Torch discovered that he had been replaced, he attacked Iceman during the FF's current battle and forcefully declared that Iceman was not an FF member.
+Years prior, the Human Torch quit the Fantastic Four in an immature fit of pique.
+That same day, Iceman left the X-Men after being laughed at by his peers for his poor showing in a Danger Room exercise.
+Iceman encountered the remaining Fantastic Four members and assisted them with a day-long series of crises, being casually admitted to the team as a result.
+When the Torch discovered that he had been replaced, he attacked Iceman during the FF's current battle and forcefully declared that Iceman was not an Fantastic Four member.
 The Invisible Girl forced the pair to work together to help defeat the FF's final opponent of the day.
 Iceman was then telepathically summoned back to the X-Men by Professor X, who praised his student's performance.
-Mr. Fantastic told the departing Iceman that he could return to the FF whenever he wanted.
+Mr. Fantastic told the departing Iceman that he could return to the Fantastic Four whenever he wanted.
 The Torch was also 'readmitted', with a penance of a week's laundry detail.

-In the present time, Iceman returns the teen-aged Franklin Richards to the FF's Yancy Street home/headquarters from Krakoa and is recognized by the building's security system as an FF member.
+In the present time, Iceman returns the teen-aged Franklin Richards to the Fantastic Four's Yancy Street home/headquarters from Krakoa and is recognized by the building's security system as an Fantastic Four member.
 This angers the Torch once again, and he declares that Iceman had never been a member of the team.
-The two men bicker over the issue until Iceman realizes that the Torch was never upset about Iceman replacing him on the team, but believes that he was trying to take his place in the FF family.
-The Torch finally admits that what bothered him most was that other substitute members—who were also considered family by the FF—were always brought in due to major events, and that if Iceman was the actual first substitute member, that meant the Torch had given up his place "over nothing."
-The Torch ultimately drops the matter of Iceman's legitimacy and says that he was an official substitute FF member, and is also a part of the FF 'family'.
+The two men bicker over the issue until Iceman realizes that the Torch was never upset about Iceman replacing him on the team, but believes that he was trying to take his place in the Fantastic Four family.
+The Torch finally admits that what bothered him most was that other substitute members—who were also considered family by the Fantastic Four—were always brought in due to major events, and that if Iceman was the actual first substitute member, that meant the Torch had given up his place "over nothing."
+The Torch ultimately drops the matter of Iceman's legitimacy and says that he was an official substitute Fantastic Four member.